Morrisdata/Data-Science-2024-Cohort/Projects/Final_Project_EDA_and_Lunch_and_learn.md

 Complete an IDA and EDA of your final dataset
-* Include documentation on cleaning performed
+* Include documentation on cleaning performed and recommend future cleaning.
 * Include observations about data
 * Include tests/evaluations of data and final prepared data.
 * Include next steps.